ShehabCE/shehabce.github.io/_posts/2021-09-21-Semantic-Versioning.markdown

 {% endhighlight %}

 And there you go!
-You have an automated semantic versioning stage.
+You have an automated semantic versioning stage in your GitLab CI pipeline.